sravani1510/TreasureHunt/README.md

 # The 7 Wonders Treasure Hunt:

 This is an interactive puzzle designed to assess the soft skills of a person.
-Questions in this treasure hunt game are related to 7 wonders of the world.
-Though the person is not aware of the answer by seeing the question user will be having clues at each level and based on their soft skills such as eye detail, logical thinking, understanding, problem-solving, etc the user can solve the answers to the questions present in each level.
+Questions in this treasure hunt game are related to 7 wonders of the world as the central theme is <b>The Seven Wonders of the World</b>.
+Though the user is not aware of the answer by seeing the question user will be having clues at each level and based on their soft skills such as eye detail, logical thinking, understanding, problem-solving, etc the user can solve the answers to the questions present in each level.

 # Website
 users can click on this link and play the game
 ## http://elitmusproj.pythonanywhere.com/

 #### User login
 User can signup with the help of their email id and have fun playing the game

 #### Admin login
 username: admin<br>